This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Our Verdict

-Milwaukee M18 FUEL and Makita 18V LXT represent two of the most respected professional-grade cordless power tool platforms available.
-Milwaukee edges ahead with superior raw power and torque output, making it ideal for demanding construction applications, while Makita excels in ergonomics, runtime efficiency, and offers the broadest tool selection with over 300 compatible tools.
+Milwaukee M18 FUEL and Makita 18V LXT are both professional-grade platforms, but they solve different problems.
+Milwaukee brings superior torque numbers for demanding construction work, while Makita delivers better ergonomics, longer runtime efficiency, and the broadest tool selection with over 300 compatible tools in their lineup.

 Key Differences